smkamranqadri/invoice-nest/docs/spec.md

-**Project Name**
+# InvoiceNest - Project Specification

-InvoiceNest
+**Project Name**: InvoiceNest
+**Version**: 1.0
+**Status**: MVP Development (Phase 1 Complete, Phase 2 In Progress)
+**Last Updated**: January 2024

 ---

 # Introduction

 InvoiceNest is an open source, web-based invoicing and financial management system designed for small businesses, freelancers, and non-profits.
-It enables users to create and manage customers, items, estimates, invoices, payments, expenses, and reports through an intuitive interface and customizable settings.
+It enables users to create and manage customers, invoices, payments, and reports through an intuitive interface and customizable settings.
 This project aims to empower organizations with transparent, extensible, and self-hostable billing software.

 ---